Letter to the Editor: Savage’s voice much needed in the U.S. Senate

 I watched the U.S. Senate debates to help me decide (among all the negative ads) to vote for Susan Collins or Sara Gideon.

-Instead, I discovered a “breath of fresh air”, Lisa Savage.
-A non-politician, non-millionaire with a $100,000. budget who wants to represent ME in the U.S. Senate!
+Instead, I discovered a “breath of fresh air,” Lisa Savage.
+A non-politician, non-millionaire with a $100,000 budget who wants to represent Maine in the U.S. Senate!
 She seemed well educated and answered the questions directly and objectively and expressed her ideas well.
 I was amazed she could maintain her composure and concentration to answer questions after Max Linn’s rantings.

 I went to lisaforme.org to learn more about this woman.
 I was even more impressed.
-If you want a “breathe of fresh air”, go to lisaforme.org and vote for Lisa Savage for U.S. Senate.
+If you want a “breath of fresh air,” go to lisaforme.org and vote for Lisa Savage for U.S. Senate.

 Travis Brown